 1a.
 Evidence to Support Measure Focus: For all measures (structure, process, outcome, patient-reported structure/process), empirical data are required.
 How does the evidence relate to the specific structure, process, or outcome being measured?
 Does it apply directly or is it tangential?
 How does the structure, process, or outcome relate to desired outcomes?
-For maintenance measures -are you aware of any new studies/information that changes the evidence base for this measure that has not been cited in the submission?For measures derived from a patient report: Measures derived from a patient report must demonstrate that the target population values the measured outcome, process, or structure."
+For maintenance measures - are you aware of any new studies/information that changes the evidence base for this measure that has not been cited in the submission?
+For measures derived from a patient report: Measures derived from a patient report must demonstrate that the target population values the measured outcome, process, or structure."

-• Evidence is strong and directly tied to outcomes

-- This is a process measure and is supported by evidence. - Evidence remains satisfactory - evidence is strong that radiation improves PFS and OS after partial mastectomy - The evidence provided relates directly to the process being measured for radiation treatment for women under the age of 70 - process compliance with national guideline - yes this is important to patients - Many large, randomized, clinical trials with long term follow up demonstrate ongoing benefit of radiation therapy following breast conservation surgery.
-Clinical practice guideline.
+- Evidence is sufficient and tied to outcomes - is this measure only for women who are 18?
+Evidence good that adjuvant hormones should be used. no changes provided. - No new concerns - direct measure of process; key component to guideline compliance - The benefit of hormonal therapy in patients with breast cancer is strong and no new data is available to change this evidence. - Many large, randomized, clinical trials with long term follow up demonstrate ongoing benefit of endocrine therapy in HR positive breast cancer.
 Evidence is Level 1.
 No changes in the evidence.
-I would rate the evidence as high. - Outcomes appear to be consistant up until 2019 - Evidence does exist and was in the initial submission, no additional recent evidence appears to have been added.
-I am not aware of any new literature. - Moderate level of evidence lacking new evidence since 2012. - It does not appear there is a need to vote on Evidence.
+I would rate the evidence as high. - Evidence does exist and was in the initial submission, no additional recent evidence appears to have been added.
+I am not aware of any new literature. - Moderate level evidence including system review demonstrating 25% reduction in risk of distant cancer recurrence and death. - no - Does not appear the underlying evidence has changed.